paschty/wordpress-importer-service/README.md

 # WordpressImporterService

 A Service which synchronizes Wordpress blog posts with MyCoRe mods objects.
-The Server Part.
+This is the server part.
+For visualization you can use the [WordpressImporterGUI](https://github.com/gbv/wordpress-importer-gui).

 ## Development Server